graves-andrew-02/SUMMERSPH/README.md

-# SPH
+# SUMMERSPH - Overview

-This is a Summer Project because I am very bored, and it might be cool.
+This is a Summer Project because I am very, very bored, and it might be cool.

 # Goals:
 1. make an sph code that doesnt completely suck and runs on a laptop